 Multi-Machine Scheduling With Linear Deterioration

-European Journal of Operational Research (2010)
+Journal of the Operational Research Society (2010)

 If you think any of the details on this page are incorrect, let us know.